rubenmromero/ssh-tunneling/README.md

     # Connection from port 80 of your computer to a web service protected by IP whitelist, through a server with access to that service
     $ sudo ssh -L 80:<service_url>:80 <user>@<server_host>

-After establishing the SSH tunnel, you can connect to the target service through the port that you have indicated in the `<local_port>` parameter opened on your computer (localhost).
+After establishing the SSH tunnel, you can connect to the target service through the port that you have specified as `<local_port>` parameter, which is open on your computer (localhost).
 Since this port is associated to the loopback interface (127.0.0.1), it will only be accessible from your own computer in which the SSH tunnel has been run.

 ## Sharing is caring!

 Let's consider your willing to contribute to others: you decide you want to share the connection you have created through the SSH tunnel with other computers connected to the network.
-This way, they can also connect to the target service through the `<local_port>` port opened in your computer – so what then?
+This way, they can also connect to the target service through the `<local_port>` port open on your computer, so what then?
 The solution is to use the gateway mode (`-g`) and your colleagues will be grateful:

     $ ssh -g -L <local_port>:<target_host>:<target_port> <user>@<hop_host>